sketch-hq/SketchAPI/docs/api/SymbolMaster.md

 const success = master.syncWithLibrary()
 ```

-If a [Library](#library) has some updates, you can synchronize the local Symbol Master with the Library's version and bypass the panel where the user chooses the updated to bring.
+If a [Library](#library) has some updates, you can synchronize the local Symbol Master with the Library's version and bypass the panel where the user chooses the updates to bring.

 ### Returns